What Is a Garden Bar and What Should I Put in It?

 What's The Cost?

-The cost of a garden bar will vary depending on whether you go for the DIY option, buy one ready-made, or have one built bespoke.
+The cost of a bar for the garden will vary depending on whether you go for the DIY option, buy one ready-made, or have one built bespoke.

 Even though the DIY option might be cheaper, don't forget how much time (+ blood, sweat and tears) it will take to build it.